kanboard/plugin-registration/README.md

 - From the login page a link to the sign up form is displayed
 - The user fill the form and submit
 - The user account is created but it's disabled
-- The user have to validate his email address to enable the account
+- The user has to validate his email address to enable the account

 ### Domain restriction